 Recently my daughter and I took a quick trip to New York City.
-One of the highlights of our NYC Walking Tour was the New York Public Library.
-This is one of the many free things to see and experience in NYC.
+One of the highlights of our New York City Walking Tour was the NYC Public Library.
+This is one of the many free things to see and experience in the big apple.

 what to see at the New York Public Library

 While we were in New York City we saw many street musicians and peformers.
 The entrance to the NY Public Library gave us the chance to enjoy some people watching!

 Be amazed by the spectacular interior design of the New York City Public Library as well as view some classic pieces of literature and history.

 The opportunity to see one of the remaining original copies of the Gutenburg Bible was an amazing experience.

 There were possibly 180 copies of the Gutenberg Bible originally produced.
 Of these, 48 copies survive.
 This paper copy is the first Gutenberg Bible to come to the United States, in 1847

 As you tour the NYC Public Library be on the lookout for some first edition, rare manuscripts and books.